Serina-W/Travel-Website/README.md

-# Hack School Fall 2024
+# Serina Wang's repository for Hack School Fall 2024.

-Followed a 6 Part Workshop to Complete this Project.
+Followed a 6 Part Workshop from ACM at UCSD to Complete this Project.

 Part 1 (10/15) - Intro to HTML/CSS